energy-domain/edo/docs/index.md

 ## 🧠 Ontology Modelling Strategy

-EDO is modelled incrementally using [Protégé](https://protege.stanford.edu/), following best practices in OWL and Linked Data.
+EDO is modelled incrementally using [Protégé](https://protege.stanford.edu/), following best practices in Semantic Web and Linked Data.
 It is structured as:

 ### Core Ontology